-Ratified by our board of management on 23rd April 2024 with the understanding that some sections may require amendment to fall in line with health and safety guidelines.
-This policy, with any required health and safety amendments, will be implemented on August 22nd, 2024 in line with our provisional calendar.
+Ratified by our board of management in June 2025 with the understanding that some sections may require amendment to fall in line with health and safety guidelines.
+This policy, with any required health and safety amendments, will be implemented on August 21st 2025 in line with our provisional calendar.